The Last Mission in Iraq

 “(Kelly’s) is just one case, just the tip of the iceberg, I think, for what our society has to deal with,” he said.
 “Certainly, Kelly deserves the benefit of the doubt and he deserves the fair trial, and I don’t think he got (it).”

 *Jim’s real name is being withheld for security reasons.

 To learn more about Stewart’s life and the events before and after those described above, order the book.
-Three Days In August: A U.S. Army Special Forces Soldier’s Fight For Military Justice is available in paperback and ebook via most online booksellers, including Amazon.com.
+Three Days In August: A U.S. Army Special Forces Soldier’s Fight For Military Justice is available in paperback and ebook at Amazon.com.